About

 You can watch my May 2014 commencement address in Kyrgyzstan to learn about the first 25 years of my life (embroidery, knitting, sewing, cooking, wood shop, metal shop, typing, drafting, offset press printing, journalism, constitutional law, computer programming, model rockets, various flunky jobs, etc.)

 Here is my “fireside” chat at the Aspen Forum 2022 sponsored by the Technology Policy Institute.
 I share my views on innovation, regulation, and start-up companies.
-As a “retired monopolist” (AMZN, MSFT, IBM), I have many opinions.
+As a “Retired Monopolist” (AMZN, MSFT, IBM), I have many opinions.

 Here is a short video interview from 2012 (my 30th college reunion) about some of my experiences at Northwestern University.